Zuhdi Jasser: Views on Islam

 Jasser has said that he and his family have helped build a number of small mosques in different cities using locally raised funds, and at times encountering, but always overcoming local opposition.
-In 2010 Jasser strongly opposed the building of the Park51 project, a 13-story Islamic community center and mosque two blocks from the World Trade Center site, which is also known as Ground Zero.
-He said he was concerned that the funding of the $100 million project might be coming from foreign Islamist sources, and also said: "Ground Zero is purely about being American.
-It can never be about being Muslim."

 Jasser believes acts of Islamic terrorism are rooted in the ideology of political Islam or Islamism.
 He has expressed the opinion that the 2009 Christmas Day attempted airplane bombing, the 2009 Fort Hood shooting, and the 2010 Times Square car bombing attempt have not prodded the United States into the appropriate action, but rather have resulted in politically correct denial by U.S. government authorities, and inaction by most American Muslims.
 He believes that even the Bush administration took inadequate measures against Islamism in America.
 He says the U.S. needs to provide alternatives for Muslim youth and promote reformist groups.
 In his television appearances, Jasser has claimed that 3 to 5 percent of U.S. Muslims are militant and 30 to 40 percent do not believe in separation of mosque and state.
 He also states that he believes many Western Muslim imams are too timid in their response to Islamic State of Iraq and the Levant seemingly both criticizing but also sympathizing with its goal of a caliphate stating "Clearly, the majority of the mosques in the United States are led by imams who are Islamists – who believe that in Muslim-majority countries that the state should be identified as an Islamic state."

+Testifying at Rep. Peter King's controversial homegrown Islamic terrorism hearings in 2011, Jasser has stated that Muslims are "long overdue for an ideological counter-jihad," claiming that Muslim American leaders, including imams, are contributing to radicalization.
+He has been described as a part of the counter-jihad movement, having supported Frank Gaffney's work, although he has fallen out with some other members of the movement, whom he has labeled "alt-jihadists".